-Holiday Inn Express is a six-storey, limited service hotel located in the west Ottawa neighbourhood of Nepean.
+Holiday Inn Express constructed in 2010 is a six-storey, limited service hotel located in the west Ottawa neighbourhood of Nepean.
 The Holiday Inn Express has 115 rooms, 160 parking stalls, meeting rooms and a fitness facility.

 1710 The Kingsway, Sudbury, Ontario ("Towne Place Suites by Marriott")